A survey on independence-based Markov networks learning: The Markov networks learning problem

 \subsubsection{Score-based approach}

-Score-based algorithms were proposed as of 1995 for learning the structure of Bayesian networks, in the works of \citep{LamBacchus94} and \citep{Heckerman95}, and later proposed for learning the structure of Markov networks, in the works of \citep{PietraPL97} and \citep{MCCALLUM03}.
+Score-based algorithms were proposed for learning the structure of Bayesian networks, in the works of \cite{LamBacchus94} and \cite{Heckerman95}, and later proposed for learning the structure of Markov networks, in the works of \cite{PietraPL97} and \cite{MCCALLUM03}.
 Such algorithms approach the problem as an optimization over the space of complete models, looking for the one with maximum \emph{score}.
 The goal of score-based algorithms is to find the model that maximizes its score.
-Traditional score-based algorithms for learning Markov network structure perform a global search to learn a set of potential functions that captures accurately high-probability regions of the instance space of complete models.
+Traditional score-based algorithms perform a global search to learn a set of potential functions that accurately captures high-probability regions of the instance space of complete models.